ESTABLISHED 2006

 - Our CARE Immunity (regenerative) Programme - Cleanse, Activate, Restore, Energise

 Fed when either a full-body requirement or specific system needs a deep clean/reset due to a chronic, ongoing condition, to restore optimal health.
 To quote Juliet Getty of Getty Nutrition, "The only way to fix your horse is to help him return to his natural state."
-Or as a preventative, as the saying goes - "Perfect practice makes perfect prevention".
+Or as a preventative, as the saying goes - "Perfect practice makes perfect prevention."

 I'm often asked what a tonic herb is, so here's an explanation.
-While our CARE range is about strengthening/regenerating, our Tonic range 'tones' a system to function comfortably and effectively - it's more about preventative maintenance.
+While our CARE range is about strengthening/regenerating, our Tonic range 'tones' a system to function comfortably and effectively - it's more about ongoing preventative maintenance.

 This is how tonic herbs work, and how they've been used for centuries as everyday foods.
 They have long-term, gentle, slow-acting benefits for a wide range of supporting actions in the body, usually enhancing immune function, mental clarity or muscular strength, and with the ability to maintain consistent stamina throughout the day and promote longevity – even improving libido!